-Name Icon Meaning Setup Setup mode is locked; the control is in Run mode.
+Name lcon Meaning Setup Setup mode is locked; the control is in Run mode.
 Most machine functions are disabled or limited while the machine doors are open.
 Setup Setup mode is unlocked; the control is in Setup mode.
 Most machine functions are available, but may be limited while the machine doors are open.
 Bar Feeder is Not Aligned This icon appears when the bar feeder is enabled and out of position.
 Make sure the bar feeder is aligned with the feeding hole.
 Bar Feeder Cover is Open This icon appears when the bar feeder is enabled and the bar feeder cover is open Bar Feeder is Out of Bars This icon appears when the bar feeder has run out of the bars.

-Name Icon Meaning Cycle Door The door must be cycled at least once to ensure that the door sensor is working.
+Name lcon Meaning Cycle Door The door must be cycled at least once to ensure that the door sensor is working.
 This icon appears after [POWER UP] If the user has not yet cycled the door.
 Door Open Warning, door is open.
 Light Curtain Breach This icon appears when the machine is idle and the light curtain is triggered.
 It also appears when a program is running and the light curtain is running.
 This icon disappears when the obstacle is removed from the light curtain line of sight.
 Light Curtain Hold This icon appears when a program is running and the light curtain is triggered.
 This icon will clear the next time [CYCLE START] is pressed.
 Running The machine is running a program.
-Jog An axis is jogging at the current jog rate.
+Jog R An axis is jogging at the current jog rate.

-Name Icon Meaning Jog Warning This icon appears when setting 53 Jog W/O Zero Return is set to On and the machine is in handle jog mode.
-NOTE: Setting 53 Jog W/O Zero Return is set to On automatically if APL hardware is installed and the machine has not been zeroed.
-APL Mode This icon appears when the machine is in APL Mode.
+Name lcon Meaning Jog Warning This icon appears when setting 53 Jog W/O Zero Return is set to On and the machine is in handle jog mode.Image: Image: I APL Mode This icon appears when the machine is in APL Mode.
 Power Saving The power-saving servos-off feature is active.
 Setting 216, SERVO AND HYDRAULIC SHUTOFF, designates the time period allowed before this feature activates.
 Press a key to activate the servos.
 Jog This icon appears while the control returns to the workpiece during a run-stop-jog-continue operation.
 Jog You have pressed [FEED HOLD] during the return portion of a run-stop-jog-continue operation.